dracula/kristall/INSTALL.md

 #### Activating theme

+1. **Recommended:** Install the "Source Code Pro" font.
+This is packaged for most Linux distributions and BSDs, but can also be found [here](https://github.com/adobe-fonts/source-code-pro).
-1. Open Kristall
+2. Open Kristall
-2. Go to File > Settings
+3. Go to File > Settings
-3. Go to Style
+4. Go to Style
-4. Click the import button at the bottom of the window
+5. Click the import button at the bottom of the window
-5. Select "Dracula.kthm"
+6. Select "Dracula.kthm" from the folder you just downloaded
-6. Done!
+7. Done!